-Photography Alum Publishes New Book
+Photography Alum and National Academy Director Publishes New Book

 A Lion Alum recently published a book examining the dynamic relationship between contemporary art and scientific inquiry.

-JD Talasek is a 1992 graduate of East Texas State University (now East Texas A&M University), earning a bachelor's degree in Photography.
 Talasek is the director of cultural programs at the National Academy of Sciences (NAS) in Washington, D.C., and serves as the editor-in-chief of Leonardo, an internationally renowned peer-reviewed journal published by MIT Press.
 He is the creator and moderator for the monthly DC Art Science Evening Rendezvous (DASER) held at the NAS, a series that he has hosted for over 13 years.
-Additionally, Talasek is the art advisor for Issues in Science and Technology Magazine, co-published by Arizona State University and the National Academies.
+Additionally, Talasek is the art advisor for Issues in Science and Technology magazine, co-published by Arizona State University and the National Academies.

 His previous roles included serving on the Contemporary Art and Science Committee at the Smithsonian's National Museum of Natural History and as a faculty member at Johns Hopkins University.